 Treating and Controlling Root Aphids

-Root aphids are common garden pests found in potted plants, greenhouses, and gardens, their feeding will reduce plants’ vigor causing garden plants to become susceptible to mildew, root rot, and other diseases.
+Root aphids are common garden pests found in potted plants, greenhouses, and gardens, Their feeding will reduce plants’ vigor, causing garden plants to become susceptible to mildew, root rot, and other diseases.
 Early detection and treatment are important for a plant’s health and vigor.

 Signs of Root Aphids